davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 before the root filesystem becomes writable, it may be possible to log in `/run` or another directory that is mounted with a RAM-based filesystem; alternatively, the `shares-console` option can be used for these services so that their output is visible at startup.
-There is also the possibility of using the "log-type = buffer" setting to keep output buffered in memory instead.
+There is also the possibility of using the `log-type = buffer` setting to keep output buffered in memory instead.